neonlabsorg/neon-tutorials/hardhat/scripts/MemecoinLaunchpad/README.md

 ## Transaction Flow

 1. **Token Creation**: Creates a new ERC20 token with specified name and symbol
-2. **First Buy**: Initial purchase of 50% of the funding goal
+2. **First Buy**: Initial purchase of 25% of the funding goal
-3. **Sell**: Sells 10% of the acquired tokens
+3. **Sell**: Sells 50% of the acquired tokens
-4. **Final Buy with Raydium Integration**: Purchases remaining amount to meet funding goal and creates a Raydium liquidity pool
+4. **Final Buy with Raydium Integration**: Purchases remaining amount to meet funding goal
 5. **Raydium Pool Creation**: Automatically creates a CPMM pool on Raydium when funding goal is met
+6. **Liquidity Locking**: Locks the liquidity in the Raydium pool using external authority

 ## Troubleshooting